AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-2.md

 <!--- MC-35152-->

-*  Magento now completes Payflow Pro payments successfully when the shopper’s name contains accented letters.
+*  Magento now completes Payflow Pro payments successfully when the shopper's name contains accented letters.
 Previously, payment did not complete, and Magento logged this error: `report.CRITICAL: String to be escaped was not valid UTF-8 or could not be converted`.

 <!-- ENGCOM-8173 -->